-Timecode sources include one of four LTC inputs, internal timecode generators and VITC.
-VITC can be read on all video inputs including the system reference input.
+Timecode sources include four LTC inputs, internal timecode generators and VITC.
+VITC can be read on all standard video inputs including the system reference input.
+For high definition, VITC, which is ancillary data in the SMPTE 292-M video stream, can also be read on all video inputs including the system reference input.

-Timecode outputs include one of four LTC outputs and VITC on any video output.
+Timecode outputs include four LTC outputs and VITC on any standard video output or high definition output.